Why Employers Should Care About Mental Health In The Workplace

 Data from The Samaritans show that they respond to a call for help every 10 seconds.
 And, every 90 minutes, someone in the UK or Ireland takes their own life.
 Additionally, at least 1 in 6 workers experience mental health problems like anxiety and depression, with work being the biggest cause of stress in our lives.

-It’s important to recognise that mental health can affect anyone, from the CEO right through to the rest of the organisation.
-For some individuals, the signs might be obvious; whereas, with others, you might not recognise a person could be suffering in silence whilst putting on a front to the world.Create an open culture around mental health in the workplace
+Mental health can affect anyone, from the CEO right through to the rest of the organisation.
+For some individuals, the signs might be obvious, whereas, with others, you might not recognise they could be suffering in silence whilst putting on a front to the rest of the world.Prioritise an open culture around mental health in the workplace

-When focusing on mental health in the workplace, it’s a must to create an open culture where employees can communicate freely about their struggles without any stigma attached.
+When focusing on mental health in the workplace, creating an open culture where employees can communicate freely about their struggles without any stigma attached is necessary.
 Here are some steps companies can take to cultivate this type of environment:

-- Create a mental health policy - highlighting what you as a company will do to acknowledge and support employees.
+- Create a mental health policy - highlight what you as a company will do to acknowledge and support employees.

 - Ensure a good work/life blend - flexible working can play a crucial role here.
 Allow employees to establish a way in which they work best, whether that be flexible hours, remote working or something else.

-- Introduce mental health training in the workplace - teaching managers and working professionals how to spot the signs of deterioration in mental health, and how to offer initial help to steer a person towards getting further help and support.
+- Introduce mental health training in the workplace - teach managers and working professionals how to spot signs of mental health deterioration and offer initial help to steer a person towards getting further help and support.

-- Provide access or information to 24/7 support - The Samaritans is, of course, a great support for so many people.
-Companies can also go one step further by investing in mental wellbeing in the workplace; for example, our new partner Oliva is a digital platform that works with companies offering professional and 100% confidential support, tailored to each employee.
+- Provide access or information to 24/7 support - The Samaritans is a great support for so many people.
+Companies can also go one step further by investing in mental well-being in the workplace; for example, our partner Oliva is a digital platform that works with companies offering professional and 100% confidential support tailored to each employees needs.

 How to support employees with stress